quandothoang/TrumpTwitterAnalysisMDS/README.md

 ## About

 Here we are analyzing Tweets published by Donald Trump during his first presidency, specifically how the time of day or season affect the frequency of the tweets.
 Additionally, we did sentiment analysis using a VADER for classification to determine the frequency of positive, negative and neutral tweets.
-Finally, using a combination of CountVectorizer and Logistic Regression, we used WorlCloud visualization to determine the most frequent positive and negative words.
+Finally, using a combination of CountVectorizer and Logistic Regression, we used WorldCloud visualization to determine the most frequent positive and negative words.

 The dataset we are using is a complete archive of Donald Trump's tweets (also contains deleted tweets) created by Mark Huang.
 For the purpose of our analysis we are only using the tweets published during his first presidency between 20 Jan 2017 and 08 Jan 2021.
 The dataset can be found in this repository [CompleteTrumpTweetsArchive](https://github.com/MarkHershey/CompleteTrumpTweetsArchive?tab=readme-ov-file), in the data folder, specifically the file [realDonaldTrump_in_office.csv](https://github.com/MarkHershey/CompleteTrumpTweetsArchive/blob/master/data/realDonaldTrump_in_office.csv).
 The dataset contains 5 columns (ID, Time, Tweet URL, Tweet Text) and each row represents a tweet.